Buying a Money Order With a Credit Card

 No Credit Card Rewards on Money Order Purchases

-If you were hoping to rack up a lot of rewards by buying money orders with your credit card, you're out of lock.
+If you were hoping to rack up a lot of rewards by buying money orders with your credit card, you're out of luck.
 Credit card issuers don't pay rewards on cash advances or cash equivalent transactions (or balance transfers) which makes your money order purchase ineligible for rewards.

 Finding a Merchant Who Accepts Credit Cards for Money Orders